Chao1009/prad2hvmon/README.md

                                               │   (JS frontend)          │
                                               │                          │
                                               │  Channel Table           │
+                                              │  Board Status Tab        │
                                               │  HyCal Geometry Map      │
                                               │  Booster HV Panel        │
+                                              │  Audible Fault Alarm     │
                                               │  Expert Mode Controls    │
                                               │  Module Popups           │
                                               └──────────────────────────┘
 ```

 `HVMonitor` and `BoosterMonitor` both live on the GUI thread and are registered with `QWebChannel`.
 Each bridges to a dedicated worker (`HVPoller` / `BoosterPoller`) running on its own `QThread`.
-Both pollers fire an immediate poll when started so the GUI populates at launch without waiting for the first timer tick, then continue on their configured intervals.
+The HV poller fires an immediate poll when started so the GUI populates at launch without waiting for the first timer tick, then continues on its configured interval.
+The booster poller is **not started automatically** — it begins polling only when the user clicks "Connect to Boosters" in the GUI, avoiding accidental TCP lock-out of other monitor instances.

+Both pollers feed a shared `FileFaultLogger` (thread-safe) via a `FaultTracker` that detects fault transitions (appear/disappear) across poll cycles.
+The HV poller emits both a channel snapshot (`snapshotReady`) and a board-level snapshot (`boardSnapshotReady`) each cycle.
+The booster poller logs `DISAPPEAR` events for any active faults when disconnected.

-The JS frontend maintains a separate fast render loop (default 200 ms) that redraws the table and geometry map from cached data independently of the poll cadence, keeping the UI responsive.
+The JS frontend maintains a separate fast render loop (default 200 ms) that redraws the table, board status, and geometry map from cached data independently of the poll cadence, keeping the UI responsive.
+An audible alarm (Web Audio API two-tone beep) fires once per poll cycle while any channel, board, or booster fault is active; the user can mute it via the header button, and it re-arms automatically when faults clear or new faults appear.
 Expert mode is a client-side toggle that gates all write operations — VSet and ISet inputs are disabled and dimmed when expert mode is off; power ON/OFF remains available at all times.

 ## Channel Types